 I’ll cut to the chase: it’s ridiculously easy to earn Singapore Airlines miles via credit card points.
 Singapore Airlines partners with all of the major credit card currencies (Chase, AMEX, Citi, and Capital One).
 This means that you can use different travel credit cards or airline credit cards to accumulate Singapore Airlines miles.

 For example, our Singapore Airlines first-class flights between Singapore and LAX cost us 118,000 miles each.
 By earning the signup bonuses on the Chase Sapphire Preferred and the Citi Premier credit cards, you could easily earn 120,000+ points.
 And that was precisely what we did.

-The best part is always seeing how much people will actually pay to fly in these business or first class cabins.
-The Singapore Airlines first class flight between Singapore and LAX is currently costing over $7,500.
+The best part is always seeing how much people will actually pay to fly in these business or first-class cabins.
+The Singapore Airlines’ first-class flight between Singapore and LAX is currently costing over $7,500.
 Not bad for signing up for two travel credit cards.